-Improving Employee Engagement with Four Priority Themes To achieve our PURPOSE of "Passion in Creating Tomorrow," we are committed to improving employee engagement led by our human resources strategy.
-Based on the results of our first employee engagement survey conducted in 2023, we set clear targets to improve engagement in April 2024 and are undertaking efforts based on the following four priority Share the company's vision and top management's beliefs We are working hard to share our management vision through efforts such as holding small group discussions on the vision with directors (using the Integrated Report), developing one's own "My Purpose," and introducing sustainability training in the training for promoted employees.
-There are also now many opportunities for managers in each department to discuss and share their own passion in line with the top management visior
+We will FY2023 (result) FY2030 (target) Share the company's vision and top management's beliefs We are working hard to share our management vision through efforts such as holding small group discussions on the vision with directors (using the Integrated Report), developing one's own "My Purpose," and introducing sustainability training in the training for promoted employees.
+There are also now many opportunities for managers in each department to discuss and share their own passion in line with the top management vision

-Share the eadership Positive response rate target for employee engagement (Pacific Industrial)

-FY2023

-FY2026

-60%

-ambitious

-FY2030

-Build trust with supervisors and colleagues to increase psychological

-We are fleshing out training with a focus on psychological safety, as well as strengthening collaboration with laboration unions to facilitate sharing concerns
+Share the leadership Job satisfaction Build trust with supervisors and colleagues to increase psychological We are fleshing out training with a focus on psychological safety, as well as strengthening collaboration with labor unions to facilitate sharing concerns through interdepartmental discussions.

-with pervisors an

-Sense of

-through interdepartmenta discussions.
 Moving

-forward, we aim to promote these efforts through e-learning as well, working to build a more open

-Priority Action Items

-Building an environment that enables work-life balance and career challenges

-Promoting the establishment of a decent work environment, we have obtained "Platinum Kurumin" Certification and "Fruboshi" Certification.
-We will enhance the flexibility and convenience of our flex

-system by removing the core time requirement.
-Furthermore, we will foster a culture that encourages taking on new challenges, such as the implementation of the $\Omega$ (Omega) Project to generate new business

-Job satisfactio
+Relationships with supervisors and colleagues Priority Action Items Building an environment that enables work-life balance and career challenges Promoting the establishment of a decent work environment, we have obtained "Platinum Kurumin" Certification and "Eruboshi" Certification.
+We will enhance the flexibility and convenience of our flex system by removing the core time requirement.
+Furthermore, we will foster a culture that encourages taking on new challenges, such as the implementation of the $\Omega$ (Omega) Project to generate new business learn could study more at their prerogative while utilizing the training at each level.
+We will continue initiatives to develop human resources, an area that continues to change in line with shifts in the business environment.
+Employees voluntarily implement measures to improve "employee engagement" At the Mino Plant, employees actively suggested improvements to our morning meeting to increase employee engagement.
+We are transforming regular one-way meetings into open discussions of workplace issues by setting guidelines such as "no negative or critical comments" and "always respond to the speaker's remarks" to improve psychological safety.
+Employee engagement has improved significantly.
+Employee engagement before and after introducing meetings

+Sense of growth and learning

 A real sense of growth and learning

 We are further enhancing training while adopting training time per staff member as a KPI.
 In fiscal 2023, we improved our lineup of online learning materials to establish an environment where personnel ambitious to